9 Splendid Sites for Stock Video

 Pulling from many different sites with stock footage, Footage.net culls footage from many other companies including ABC, CNN and NBC in addition to other stock video sites like Getty and Shutterstock.
 There’s a lot of newscasts and historical footage making footage.net a collection great for when you need to use video from a specific era.

 Stock video gives you lots of options for your production and is a fast alternative if you’re not able to produce footage yourself.
 If you’re overwhelmed with all of these choices for your video, to find some of the best priced footage start your search at Pond5.
 If quality is of utmost importance dive into iStockphoto.
-Have fun looking through all the video!
+Have fun looking through all the videos!

 Theresa has been accused of being the nicest person in the world.
 She answers to ‘Tree’ when called and refuses to use the cowardly oven mitt when making cupcakes.
 Learn more on Google+.